materials-marketplace/user-docs/docs/source/ucs/uc2_tut.md

-# The UC2 app – Paste levelling
+# Use Case 2 – Paste levelling

 Use case 2 involves simulating viscoelastic pastes used in screen printing for solid oxide fuel cells with the objective to develop a simulation workflow to examine numerically the impact of paste properties